Brettanomyces claussenii: Uses

 Brettanomyces claussenii is used for a variety of purposes.
 As a yeast, it is able to ferment cereals and fruits to produce beers and wines with unique flavor profiles.
 Brettanomyces claussenii can ferment a variety of other substances as well.

 Ethanol fuel is becoming more prevalent as an alternative fuel source for automobiles.
 Using waste wood and agricultural residue is one way to produce ethanol without using crops that could potentially be food sources, such as corn.
 Combined with Pichia Stipitis R, Brettanomyces claussenii has been shown to produce ethanol from lignocellusic material.
 The material is prehydrolysed with sulfur dioxide and then simultaneously saccharified and fermented.
 This fermentation is rapid and efficient, producing between 360 and 370 liters of ethanol per ton of prehydrolysed lignocellulosic material.
 However, Brettanomyces claussenii is unable to convert lactose to ethanol, like several other yeasts can.

 In clusters of Brettanomyces claussenii a negative pasteur effect has been demonstrated.
 The rate of alcohol fermentation is reduced under anaerobic conditions and stimulated by the presence atmospheric oxygen.
-The fermentation rate is also sensitive to alkali concentrations.
-A heavily potassium solution will increase the rate of fermentation while increasing sodium will slow the processes.
+The fermentation rate is sensitive to alkali concentrations.
+For example, a heavily potassium solution will increase the rate of fermentation while increasing sodium will slow the processes.